WHAT ARE TREATMENT PLANTS AND WHO ARE THEY FOR?

 Sewage Treatment Plants and Systems are used by Households and Business properties that can’t be connected to, and so can’t discharge their waste water via, the mains sewage system.

-These property’s will needs to have a Sewage Treatment System to process their wast water; allowing them to discharge it safely into the local environment without causing any pollution.
+These property’s will need to have a Sewage Treatment System to process their waste water; allowing them to discharge it safely into the local environment without causing any pollution.

 There are many different types: big and small, mechanical and non-mechanical.